 It time for change in Feberg send.
 It is unacceptable Council recordly increased rates and less change this stilliculat time when many are facing excertainty, seeinghovment, hardship and static usage growth.
 I comment to a fall fearacise aucht to identify efficiencies and an increase to the penaliser related which hazn't been increased by years.
-I will be a strong voice for you at council, equating your concerns are treated and beinging common server into decision making.
-As a replatered manse if hower to report and it is, that we support the health and webbering of all residently.
+I will be a strong vace for you at council excerting your concerns are treated and beinging common server into decision making.
+As a replatered manse if hower to report and it is that we support the health and welbering of all residently.
 We need targeted financial support for small business and sole traders.
-I will advocable to all fevery of governments the estate your concerns are feed and that developed to government the estate your concerns are feed and that Gentaire consistents to sole traders.
-I will appropriate the service of the support to government of the inspiration of the support of translation of consistents to financial are cented used.
-As a parent with because, I also we importance of sustainable goods for our future, and will advocable so our sporting clubs, community groups and sendental volunteers nocleive practical support and eventures of the follower.
+I will allocate that it is not support for small business and sole traders.
+I will allocate that the device of government to extensi your conforce are flead and that Gentain consistents to sole traders in our focal resignifications Gentaine consistants on Dozen and extensions and farm fanding consistents for financial are cented used.
+As a parent with because.
+I also the importance of sustainable pools for our future, and will advocate so our sporting clubs, community groups and sonderful volunteers noclive practical support and investment of thicklifes.
 I also value our Early fears buts.
 Malernal groups and senderful volunteers receive practical support and investment of facilities.
 I also value our Early Years hubs.
-Maternal enventioned of tackbeer, I also value our Early Years Sudar, Maternal & Child Health environis and Khongarbens which must be retained and affordable.
+Maternal enventioned of tackbeer, I also value our Early Years Sudar.
+Maternal & Child Health environis and Khongarbens which must be retained and affordable.
 I am not aligned with any political party and will be servicesable only to you.
 As a true independent I will upheld your limit by serving my fall floar year form with respect, however, and writingful.
 I will consent to houting regular Water meetings-your voice matters for ear.
 I am the only endorsed calculation in Finding ward for both the Victorian and Knox Ratepayers Associations, I would consider it an honour to be your local representative.
 Vote 1 Susan Lautenns - change that is needed.
 Putting our Community first.